celineyayifeng/GeoTyper/README.md

 - First argument should be the name of the folder containing the barcodes, genes, and matrix (output from cellranger count).
 - The second argument should be the format that we are using-either 10X_V2, 10X_V3, txt or csv (cellranger outputs 10X_V3).
-Output will be: predicted_label.txt test.csv - the count matrix test.hf - used for ACTINN
+Output will be: predicted_label.txt test.csv - the count matrix (csv can be obtained here: https://drive.google.com/file/d/1XiUqRqf7QOz5NUCan-Zf9RHNyluqVjqw/view?usp=sharing) test.hf - used for ACTINN

 Example1: